-This cake is super easy cake that you can eat in any time of the day, even for breakfast.
+This cake is a super easy cake that you can eat at any time of the day, even for breakfast.
 Moist and soft from creamy ricotta with a swirl of juicy raspberries and a touch of almond flour.

 My daughter is 15 weeks old.
 Where the time flies?!
 I started to write this post when she was 6 weeks old, and I taught I’ll have more time for blogging, but I was wrong.
-First she has colic and now she has trouble getting to nap over the day and I am beyond exhausted to do anything.
-I love her more then anything in the world, and enjoy being a mother, but I just sometimes need a time for myself.
+First, she has colic and now she has trouble getting to nap over the day and I am beyond exhausted to do anything.
+I love her more than anything in the world and enjoy being a mother, but I just sometimes need time for myself.
 I haven’t baked or cooked anything special since she was born, and I miss it.
-The only thing I bake is simple sponge yellow cake (dairy free) with bunch of different fruit, which is done in 30 minutes.
+The only thing I bake is a simple sponge yellow cake (dairy-free) with a bunch of different fruit, which is done in 30 minutes.
 I am planning to share that recipe too, but first I will have to organize my time better and ask my mother for help.

 - 2 teaspoon vanilla extract

 - 2 eggs

 - 160 grams 1 1/4 cups all-purpose flour